Coal facts

 Coal industry

-Nearly half of the coal produced in Canada is thermal and half is metallurgical.
+More than half of the coal produced in Canada is metallurgical, and the rest is thermal.
 Some power-generating companies not only use coal for electricity generation but also own coal mines or are involved in coal production themselves.
-Other companies generate electricity from purchased coal.
+Other companies buy coal to generate electricity.

 International context